-The New York Federal Reserve's gold vault is located in the basement of its main office building in Manhattan. .
+The New York Federal Reserve's gold vault is located in the basement of its main office building in Manhattan.
+It is a secure storage facility for gold reserves, and many investors are now turning to gold investments as a way to diversify their portfolios.
 Gold custody · Gold storage · Gold ingots.
 Gold reserves are stored in the vault of the United States ingot deposit at Fort Knox.

 The facility is protected by a group of federal police officers, who are hand-selected by the U.S. UU.
 These officers must complete a rigorous training program at the Federal Police Training Center in Glynco, Georgia, and pass a thorough background investigation.
 The deposit, commonly known as the “golden vault”, has undergone many changes during its 80-year history.